-Note: In this tutorial we use the versatile Marketofy PowerPoint template, which has great charts and infographic features.
+Note: In this tutorial we use the versatile Marketofy PowerPoint template (No longer availabe), which has great charts and infographic features.
 You can find more professional PPT presentation templates on GraphicRiver or in our Ultimate Guide to the Best Microsoft PowerPoint Templates.

 How to Embed Excel Charts in PowerPoint